Just days to go until free event for Sefton residents wanting to get paid to build their own inspiring business

 The right to financial support

-As a carer, you may be able to receive financial support.
+As a Carer, you may be able to receive financial support.
 This is usually in the form of Carers Allowance but may include other means tested benefits such as Pension Credit.
 For more information, visit the Financial Information for Carers page.

 Rights at work

 If you are in work and look after someone who could not manage without your help, you have employment rights to support you.
-The Employment Rights Act 1996 gives carers the right to request flexible working arrangements.
+The Employment Rights Act 1996 gives Carers the right to request flexible working arrangements.
 Carers who have been employed for 26 weeks can make a formal request to adjust their working hours, work remotely, or reduce their hours.

-The Carers Leave Act 2023 gives all unpaid carers the right to (up to) a week of unpaid leave per year to help with their caring responsibilities.
-This can be taken flexibly and is available to all carers from day one of their employment.
+The Carers Leave Act 2023 gives all unpaid Carers the right to (up to) a week of unpaid leave per year to help with their caring responsibilities.
+This can be taken flexibly and is available to all Carers from day one of their employment.

 Protection from discrimination

-The Equality Act 2010 protects carers from discrimination in the workplace and in accessing services.
-Under the Act, carers are considered to be ‘associated’ with disabled or elderly individuals, which means they can’t be treated unfairly because of their caring responsibilities.
+The Equality Act 2010 protects Carers from discrimination in the workplace and in accessing services.
+Under the Act, Carers are considered to be ‘associated’ with disabled or elderly individuals, which means they can’t be treated unfairly because of their caring responsibilities.

 For example:

-• A carer can’t be denied a promotion or employment opportunity because of their responsibilities.
+• A Carer can’t be denied a promotion or employment opportunity because of their responsibilities.

-• A pub can’t refuse entry because the person with the carer is disabled.
+• A pub can’t refuse entry because the person with the Carer is disabled.

-• A shop assistant verbally abusing a parent carer because of their child’s mental health condition may be discriminating against both people.
+• A shop assistant verbally abusing a parent Carer because of their child’s mental health condition may be discriminating against both people.

-Last Updated on Tuesday, November 19, 2024
+Last Updated on Tuesday, April 15, 2025

 Recite Me Button